micha/jsawk/README.markdown

 Quick Start
 ===========

+*If you use Jsawk and want to help maintain it, please let me know and I'll add you to the repo.*

 [Updated underscore.js to v1.3.1.](http://documentcloud.github.com/underscore/)

 Jsawk is like awk, but for JSON.
 You work with an array of JSON objects